Universität Düsseldorf, Department of Medical Sociology

 The Department is responsible for research on fair employment, and contribute to other aspects of the project by providing specific social science expertise.
 Close collaborative links will be developed for work on case studies and advocacy and policy.

 Staff members involved:

-Professor Johannes SIEGRIST, PhD: Professor of Medical Sociology and member of the Council of the University of Dusseldorf.
+Professor Johannes SIEGRIST, PhD: Senior Professor of Medical Sociology at the University of Dusseldorf.
 He has been principal investigator of many research projects dealing with social determinants of health for 30 years.
 Internationally, he is best known for his model of effort-reward imbalance which is now applied in numerous investigations worldwide.
 He received several international distinctions, namely the membership of Academia Europaea, the corresponding membership of the Heidelberg Academy of Sciences, and the Research Award of the European Society of Health and Medical Sociology in 2004.

 Hanno HOVEN, M.A.: Junior Researcher and PhD Candidate with substantial expertise in social science research methodology and social determinants of work and health.

 Morten WAHRENDORF, PhD: Sociologist with substantial expertise in research methodology and in comparative research on social inequalities, quality of work and health and ageing.
 Morten Wahrendorf is a member of the international SHARE consortium and responsible for comparative data analysis based on SHARE and additional cohort studies.
 He is currently a Research Associate at the the International Center For Lifecourse Studies In Society and Health, University College London.

 Professor Nico DRAGANO, PhD: Head of the Department of Medical Sociology and Director of the Postgraduate Training Program on Public Health at the University of Dusseldorf.
 As successor of Prof. Siegrist and former scientific collaborator Nico Dragano provides his extensive sociological and epidemiological expertise for collaborative efforts within the project.